 Not able to be seen by a person standing in the street.
-Vegetation, seasonal foliage, and fencing are not considered as they may be removed over time.
+Landscape vegetation and fencing are not considered in determining visibility as they may be removed over time.

 HPC review is not required for work that is not visible.

-Homeowners are encouraged to contact HPC staff for a determination on whether a proposed project is visible or minimally visible.
+Homeowners are encouraged to contact HPC staff for a determination on whether a proposed project in the historic district is visible, minimally visible, or not visible.